Concettas/concettas/content/_index.md

     line2: 'Mount Airy, MD 21771'
   heading: 'About Us '
   hours:
-    fri: '7:30am- 3:00pm'
+    fri: '8:00am- 3:00pm'
-    mon: '7:30am - 3:00pm'
+    mon: '8:00am - 2:00pm'
-    sat: '7:30am -3:00pm'
+    sat: '8:00am -3:00pm'
-    sun: '7:30am - 3:00pm'
+    sun: '8am - 3:00pm'
-    thu: '7:30am- 3:00pm'
+    thu: '8:00am- 2:00pm'
-    tue: '7:30am - 3:00pm'
+    tue: CLOSED
-    wed: '7:30a - 3:00pm'
+    wed: '8:00am - 2:00pm'
   phone: 301-829-7571
   text: >-
-    Welcome to **_Concetta's Main Street Bistro!_**  Proudly serving Mt.
+    Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
 Airy since **2008**, we are located in historic downtown in the old firehouse.
-    Open _7 days a week_ at 7:30 am, we feature a complete all day breakfast menu.
+    We feature a complete all day breakfast menu.
 Recently voted Mt.
 Airy's #1 restaurant, Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
 We always welcome customer creativity as we want your experience to be the best.
-We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!**  We hope to see you soon!
+We cater under the same philosophy--customized for your particular event, large or small.
+    **Welcome again to Concetta's!**  We hope to see you soon!
 specials:
   heading: Daily and Seasonal Specials
   text: |-
-    LUNCH SPECIALS MONDAY-FRIDAY.
-11AM-2:30PM

     CHECK OUR FACEBOOK PAGE OR CALL 301-829-7571